maikejulie/plottingAEPs/README.md

 We strongly recomend that a complexity lower than 12 is avoided as described in Sonnewald et al.

+To use:
+Click the 'launch binder' button below.
+You will see spinning semi-circles until the binder is launched, and an ipython notebook is open that has access to the data for you to plot as you wish.
+Once it is launched, you 'excecute' the cells by either pressing the 'play' button if on a phone/tablet, or by pressing shift+enter.
+To change the aggregation level/complexity, substitute the desired number for 'complexity'.

 The data are on Zenodo:

 - AEPs: https://zenodo.org/record/3579371